caseyst22/caseyst22/README.md

-Hi, my name is Casey Strayer.
+Hi, my name is Casey

-I'm a Computer Science and Game Design student at the University of Wisconsin - Madison.
+I'm a Computer Science and Game Design student at the University of Wisconsin - Madison